Struggling to get interviews?

 How to write a scholarship resume

-Now that you have a better idea of what a scholarship resume looks like, let’s learn how to write a scholarship resume by breaking down each section and detailing exactly what you’ll want to include.
+Now that you have a better idea of what a scholarship resume looks like, let’s learn how to write one by breaking down each section and detailing exactly what you’ll want to include.

 1. List your contact information